 [Today's Post is provided by the Configuration Manager Writing Team ]

-We don't have as many updates for you this month, because we've been working on documentation for Service Pack 2 (to be included with Configuration Manager 2007 SP2 RC) and the SuperFlows.
-The updates that we have come from customer feedback.
+We do value customer feedback and try to incorporate it when possible.
 Although we can't promise to make the docs perfect for everybody, we are committed to continual improvement.
 So, keep that feedback coming, and feel free to contact us about anything related to the documentation by using our usual address of SMSDocs@Microsoft.com .

-The following information lists the topics that are new or contain significant changes since the June 2009 update:
+The following information lists the topics that are new or contain significant changes since the Aril 2009 update: